 These are suggested donation amounts only.
 All of the classes and events mentioned above are free of charge and giving to the centre provides no benefit.

-* We accept major card types including Apple Pay and Android Pay.
+* We accept major card types including Apple Pay and Google Pay.
 There is no minimum transaction amount.

 You can set up a standing order yourself using online or phone banking using these account details: